WebReflection/augmentor/README.md

     <strong>Can I pass a context to an augmented function?</strong>
   </summary>
   <div>
-While theoretically I could change the library to pass along contexts, it's somehow a footgun to enable multiple contexts for a single augmented stack, so by default you cannot use <code>augmented.call(ctx)</code> or <code>augmented.apply(ctx, [])</code>, 'cause no context is passed along.
+While this library provides a way to use a context, it's somehow a footgun to enable multiple contexts for a single augmented stack, so by default you cannot use <code>augmented.call(ctx)</code> or <code>augmented.apply(ctx, [])</code>, 'cause no context whatsoever is passed along.

 If by any chance you've read, and understood, the [related blog post](https://medium.com/@WebReflection/demystifying-hooks-f55ad885609f), you'd realize a single augmented function is indeed not good for prototypes or shared methods, as one context could interfere with any other previous context that used that method before.